alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result.md

 }
 ```

-This computes `Result<User, Error>` internally, then `Match`es at the application boundary (`HandleDeactivateRequest`) to produce caller-facing output.
+This computes `Result<User, Error>` internally, then uses `Match` at the application boundary (`HandleDeactivateRequest`) to produce the caller-facing response.
 In a real HTTP endpoint, you'd return `IActionResult`/`IResult` (not a `string`) and map `Error` to `ProblemDetails`/status codes.

 #### Why is `_repo.Save(user)` inside `Match`?

 `Save` is I/O and can fail.
-Catch and convert domain-relevant exceptions (e.g., uniqueness conflicts) into a `Result` error; let unexpected infrastructure `exceptions` propagate to handlers at the application boundary.
+Catch only the exceptions you intentionally map into a `Result` error, such as uniqueness conflicts; let unexpected infrastructure `exceptions` propagate to handlers at the application boundary.

 ### Why serializing `Result` directly adds wrapper fields

-On a **public API surface**, serializing `Result` tends to leak an internal control-flow wrapper into your schema.
+On a **public API surface**, serializing `Result` exposes an internal control-flow type in your schema.
 Prefer `Match` into a DTO / HTTP status / `ProblemDetails` (unless using a custom converter).
-Serializing a `Result` class directly produces wrapper JSON like this:
+Serializing `Result` directly produces wrapper JSON like this:

 ```json
 {